michaelkubina/SpotMicroESP32/assembly/README.md

 ﻿# Assembly #
 This document describes the assembly process for the SpotMicroESP32.
 There are some prerequisites to make, before you can begin with the assembly of your printed parts and before you can mount your parts into place.
 Make sure you have the necessary parts from the [3D-printed Partlist](https://github.com/michaelkubina/SpotMicroESP32/blob/master/parts/SpotMicroESP32_parts_v1_0_0/).
-You will need at least the screws and nuts from the [Bill of Materials](https://github.com/michaelkubina/SpotMicroESP32/blob/master/).
+You will need at least the screws and nuts from the [Bill of Materials](https://github.com/michaelkubina/SpotMicroESP32#bill-of-material).

+**Important!
+Read the assembly guide at least once, so you are familiar with when to use mirrored parts or which servo should be mounted with which actual gear-position.**

 ## Prerequisites ##
 The single most important thing is to test and to calibrate your servos.
 By calibration i mean to determin the minimum and maximum positions, and what dutycicle results in what actual angle.
 Don't use any servos, that behave weird in any way, such as: stuttering, grinding noises, clicking noises or which wont turn at least full 180° - you would regret it afterwards and will have to do a lot of disassembling stuff to get it straight.
 At last it is important, that you position each servo into a specific position, which will be named in the parts-list in each major step.
 Depending on where it should be mountet, it results in 2x 0° 2x 60°, 2x 120°, 2x 180° and 4x 90°.
 Make sure you add all the rubber dampeners to your servos, so you could fit the M3 through the mounting holes.